 Depending on the fracture configuration and location, medial fixation will consist of either

 - Subcutaneous medial buttress plating,

 Note: The medial plate can be slid subcutaneously through a small (2 cm) incision.
 The screws through the plate can be inserted through small stab incisions.
 An additional long surgical exposure of the medial tibia should be avoided.

-Prior to closure, reduction and stability must be reconfirmed (see also "assessment of reduction" under "authors' added material").
+Prior to closure, reduction and stability must be reconfirmed (see also the content on assessment of reduction).
 The joint arthrotomy is repaired.
 It is imperative that the extensor retinaculum is also repaired to prevent bowstringing of the extensor tendons.
 The skin is closed with interrupted 3-0 nylon sutures placed in a modified Allgöwer-Donati fashion (Dietz UA, Kuhfuss I, Debus ES, Thiede A. (2006) Mario Donati and the vertical mattress suture of the skin.
 World J Surg; 30(2):141-148).